tgray/muttqt/README.markdown

 The configuration is called `muttqt.conf`.
 To generate a default configuration file, run `muttqt --write-config`.

-muttqt is setup to utilise an Sqlite3 database for it's sent email address storage.
+muttqt is set up to utilise an Sqlite3 database for it's sent email address storage.
 This can be changed to a flat text file that is lbdb compatible by changing the 'format' parameter in the 'sent' section to 'text'.

+The Sqlite3 back end is recommended over the flat text file one.
+As of now, duplicates are not scrubbed from the file when using the 'text' back end.

 ## Example Usage ##